immannan/elasticsearch/md/Lab_4.md

 with each bucket.
 This is helpful for looking up the relevant bucket from the response without iterating through all the buckets.

-There are more aggregations available for numerical data, but covering all of these aggregations is beyond the scope of this book.

 Next, we will look at a couple of important concepts related to bucket aggregation and aggregations in general.